mminotaki/mminotaki.github.io/content/publication/preprint/index.md

 ---
-title: "Machine learning for single-atom catalysts stability"
+title: "A generalized model for estimating adsorption energies of single atoms on doped carbon materials"
 authors:
 - admin
 date: "2024-03-20T00:00:00Z"